mrborges23/micphy2021/session3.md

 * ```great_apes_pomotwo_MAP.tree```
 * ```great_apes_pomothree_MAP.tree```

-## Some questions
+### Some questions

-1. What is the GC bias rate coefficient?
+1. Is there any evidence of GC-bias in these great apes sequences?
-2.
+2. Compare the MAP trees of PoMoTwo and PoMoThree.
+What are the main differences between them?